Child Care Program Quality Improvement Funds

 - R.H.
 Sanders & Associates

 In partnership with CCR&R, IDHS is providing funds to assist child care practitioners to achieve First Aid (FA)/Cardiopulmonary Resuscitation (CPR) Certification.
-As all in-person trainings have been suspended through at least the end of September, we will be offering funding on a reimbursement basis.
 Please see the below application for more details.

 For questions or additional information, please feel free to contact: Nancy Beal, Director of SDA5 815-741-1163 Ext.
 267